Saju159/YTMediaTool/README.md

  - Downloading playlists does work, but currently you can not cancel the downloading process.

 ### SMLD Page (Primary)
+SMLD works with Spotify, iTunes and Youtube Music.
  - SMLD destination folder is the base folder where SMLD starts building the folder structure by artist and album.
  - You need to select a library list file using the Library list directory picker.
-Most common iTunes and Spotify library lists are .CSV files and you can generate them using the tool linked under the input bar "Open .csv tool".
-In the tool select the service you want to download your library from (iTunes or Spotify).
+Most common iTunes, Spotify and YouTube Music library lists are .CSV files and you can generate them using the tool linked under the input bar "Open .csv tool".
+In the tool select the service you want to download your library from (iTunes, Spotify or YouTube Music).
 Then input the link of a playlist to the URL box on the website.
 After that select "Choose Destination" and then "Export to file".
 Select the CSV format.
  - After downloading the file select it with the Library list file picker, select the format you want and start the download.
  NOTE: Metada can currently only be saved when using the m4a format.